Ritz-Carlton, Portland: History

 The hotel was slated to open on October 31, 2023.
 A ribbon cutting ceremony and grand opening was planned.
 The hotel's interior was designed by ROAM Interior Design (formerly known as HKS Hospitality Interiors).
 In 2024, the president and chief executive of the Portland Metro Chamber called the hotel a "signal to other companies that Portland has rebounded from the pandemic and is in a moment of generational change", and Esquire magazine recognized the Ritz-Carlton as one of the best new hotels.

+Reception

+The property ranked third in the best hotels category of The Oregonian Readers Choice Awards in 2026.